Toggle: English / Spanish

 - Take acetaminophen or ibuprofen for pain and fever.

-You should also avoid contact sports if your spleen is swollen (to prevent it from rupturing).
+Also avoid contact sports if your spleen is swollen (to prevent it from rupturing).

 The fever usually drops in 10 days, and swollen lymph glands and spleen heal in 4 weeks.
 Tiredness usually goes away within a few weeks, but it may linger for 2 to 3 months.